-TMP\DIR
+TMP DIR

-Specifies the base pathname used to construct the directory names for DMF directories in which DMF puts temporary files such as pipes.
-It is also used by scripts for temporary files and is the directory used by default by the LS for caching files if the CACHE\DIR parameter is not defined.
-The value of this parameter is generally referred to as TMP\DIR.
-If you are using the Parallel Data Mover Option, this directory must be in a CXFS filesystem.
+Specifies the base pathname for directories in which DMF puts temporary files for its own internal use.
+It is also used by DMF commands and scripts and is the directory used by default by the library server (LS) for caching files if the CACHE\DIR parameter is not defined.
+The best practice is for $TMP_DIR$ to be the mount point of a filesystem that is used only by DMF. $TMP_DIR$ filesystem performance will impact the performance of many of the internal DMF administrative tasks, particularly tasks that involve the need to sort DMF databases.
+When using the Parallel Data Mover Option, TMP\DIR must be or be in a CXFS filesystem.